sharkham/sharkham.github.io/_posts/2020-05-15-deploying_a_react_with_redux_rails_app_with_netlify_heroku.markdown

 FRONT_END_URL='http://localhost:3001'
 ```

-In Heroku, create a new `FRONT_END_URL` config variable and set it to your Netlify app URL.
+On the Heroku dashboard, go into settings, down to Config Vars, and create a new `FRONT_END_URL` config variable and set it to your Netlify app URL.

 Remember, modifications to the `cors.rb` file mean you need to restart your Rails server on the backend, and also, the change may take a minute or two to take effect in your Heroku app file too.